Severson-Group/AMDC-Hardware/docs/expansionPort.md

 # AMDC IsoSPI and Differential I/O Interface

 This document describes the design considerations and implementation details for the isoSPI and differential I/O interface on the Advanced Motor Drive Controller (AMDC).
 The block diagram of the implementation is presented and each block is discussed in detail.
-Details on the PCB layout, and connector pinout are also provided in this document.
+The connector interface and PCB layout information are also provided in this document.

 ## Relevant Versions of AMDC Hardware